GET HARD RESULTS. Start here

 And as such, there aren’t any nitric oxide supplements that have been approved by the FDA to treat erectile dysfunction , which means your provider probably won't be raving about how excited they are to recommend them to you.

 But these supplements may have some effect on ED.
-On the other side though, some people may wonder: can pre workout cause erectile dysfunction?
 Although nitric oxide supplements shouldn’t be viewed as a treatment for ED, a small amount of research suggests that there may be benefits of nitric oxide for erections and male sexual function.

 • An article published in the journal Future Science OA looked at several studies of L-arginine supplements and L-citrulline supplementation, noting that some had shown improvements in erection hardness scores (EHS) and other measures of erectile function.